David Bell OAM

 In a sport which Australia has produced many great international players, Perth's David Bell ranks amongst the highest achievers.

-He is widely recognised as the finest right half-back to play for Western Australia and Australia in a career stretching from 1974 to 1986. in 1986 internationals for Australia, including 36 as captain, Bell was noted for his skillful efficiency in the midfield and his fine leadership qualities.
+He is widely recognised as the finest right half-back to play for Western Australia and Australia in a career stretching from 1974 to 1986. in 1986 internationals for Australia, including 36 as captain, Bell was noted for his skilful efficiency in the midfield and his fine leadership qualities.

 Bell was first selected for WA in 1974 and gained national selection immediately after that debut, He was in the team that won a silver medal in Montreal, Canada, his first Games.